Chain-linked multiple matrix integration via embedding alignment: Introduction

 As a first motivating example, consider pointwise mutual information (PMI) constructed from different electronic healthcare records (EHR) datasets.
-PMI quantities the association between a pair of clinical concepts, and matrices representing these associations can be derived from co-occurrence summaries of various EHR datasets \citep{ahuja2020surelda,zhou2022multiview}.
+PMI quantifies the association between a pair of clinical concepts, and matrices representing these associations can be derived from co-occurrence summaries of various EHR datasets \citep{ahuja2020surelda,zhou2022multiview}.
 However, due to the lack of interoperability across healthcare systems \citep{rajkomar2018scalable}, different EHR data often involve non-identical concepts with limited overlap, resulting in substantial differences among their PMI matrices.
 The analysis of PMI matrices from different EHR datasets can thus be viewed as a multi-source matrix integration problem.
 Specifically, let $\mathcal{U}$ represent some concept set and suppose there is a symmetric PMI matrix $\mpp\in\mathbb{R}^{N\times N}$ associated with $\mathcal{U}$, where $N := |\mathcal{U}|$.
 For the $i$th EHR, we denote its clinical concept by $\mathcal{U}_i\subset \mathcal{U}$ and let $n_i:=|\mathcal{U}_i|$.
 The PMI matrix derived from the $i$th EHR, $\ma^{(i)}\in\mathbb{R}^{n_i\times n_i}$, then corresponds to the principal submatrix of $\mpp$ associated with $\mathcal{U}_i$.
-As it is often the case that the union of all the entries in $\{\ma^{(i)}\}$ constitutes only a strict subset of those in $\mpp$, our aim is to integrate these $\{\ma^{(i)}\}$ to recover the unobserved entries in $\mpp$.
+As it is often the case that the union of all the entries in $\{\ma^{(i)}\}$ constitutes only a strict subset of those in $\mpp$, our aim is to integrate these $\{\ma^{(i)}\}$ to recover the unobserved entries in $\mpp$. { Another example involving symmetric matrices integration appears in neuroscience, where symmetric covariance matrices are computed from calcium imaging data to characterize functional connectivity among neurons.
+Due to experimental constraints, only a strict subset of neurons are observed in each recording session.
+Integrating these incomplete covariance matrices enables the reconstruction of global neuronal interaction networks and accurate identification of functional hubs \citep{chang2022low}. }